akib1162100/financial-demo/README.md

 make docker-test
 ```

-Once you have confirmed that the container works as it should, push the container image to a registry:
+Once you have confirmed that the container is working, push the container image to a registry:

 ```bash
 # login to a container registry with your credentials